 While hiking, visitors will notice an abundance of wildlife in the park which is part of the Monongahela National Forest.
-This forest includes one of America?s most diverse ecological regions.
+This forest includes one of America's most diverse ecological regions.
 Hundreds of bird species, various types of endangered animals, and 75 kinds of trees call the state park home.
-Regulation of the park and surrounding state forest will attempt to protect the environment for endangered animal species like the Virginia big-eared bat, West Virginia northern flying squirrel, Cheat Mountain salamander, and even the area?s bald eagles.
-The Spring, Summer, and Fall seasons make for a beautiful walk through the huge red spruce trees and picturesque rhododendron flowers make up this ecosystem.
+Regulation of the park and surrounding state forest will attempt to protect the environment for endangered animal species like the Virginia big-eared bat, West Virginia northern flying squirrel, Cheat Mountain salamander, and even the area's bald eagles.
+The spring, summer, and fall seasons make for a beautiful walk through the enormous red spruce trees, and picturesque rhododendron flowers make up this ecosystem.
 Any related questions?
-The Harold Walters Nature Center is on site to give guests a background about the thriving wildlife in Blackwater Falls State Park.
+The Harold Walters Nature Center is on-site to give guests a background about the thriving wildlife in Blackwater Falls State Park.

-Fish are also in abundance in Blackwater River which makes this park a great stop for freshwater fishermen.
+Fish are also abundant in the Blackwater River, making this park an excellent stop for freshwater anglers.
 Guests need only walk the River Road Trail along the tinted water for their choice in any fishing hole along the way.
-What?s more, Pendleton Lake is also on park premises?a great spot for fishing off land or by boat.
+Moreover, Pendleton Lake is also on park premises--an excellent spot for fishing off land or by boat.

-For those who?d like more than just day use at the park, campsites for tents and RVs are available for reservation through the park?s website, over the phone, or upon entry at the park.
+For those who'd like a more extended stay at the park, campsites for tents and RVs are available for reservation through the park's website, over the phone, or upon entry.
 The campground opens in late April and stays open until October 31 (weather permitting).
-The park?s facilities cover the basics?offering fire rings, picnic areas, electric hookups, dumping station, and a central bathhouse with hot showers and a laundromat.
+The park's facilities include fire rings, picnic areas, electric hookups, a dumping station, a central bathhouse with hot showers, and a laundromat.

-The Park is located on 1584 Blackwater Lodge Road in Davis, WV.
-Blackwater Falls State Park is nestled at the foot of the Allegheny Mountains in Tucker County?part of the greater Monongahela National Forest.
+The park is located at 1584 Blackwater Lodge Road in Davis, WV.
+Blackwater Falls State Park is nestled at the foot of the Allegheny Mountains in Tucker County--part of the greater Monongahela National Forest.